IKIM-Essen/ClusterDocs/docs/getting-started.md

 </details>

+### Generate SSH key on Windows

+Windows requires the OpenSSH client, which has been permanently integrated into the system since the October 2018 Windows 10 update.
+If this is not available (so you can't use the command `ssh-keygen`), simply follow the instructions at the following link: [OpenSSH](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui#install-openssh-using-windows-settings)

+Open Powershell and execute the command `ssh-keygen`.
+When prompted, make sure to choose a strong passphrase and save the passphrase in your password manager.
+The key pair (public and private) will appear by default at C:\Users\<username>\.ssh\ (Note that the name of this directory begins with a dot and is therefore invisible by default) inside your user directory.
+When done, send the contents of the public key with the file name id_rsa.pub with contact details (name and email adress) to your project coordinator.

 ### Setting up your SSH configuration

-To provide the appropriate parameters for the connection, create a file at `~/.ssh/config` and copy the snippet below, replacing `$USERNAME` appropriately.
+To provide the appropriate parameters for the connection, create a file at `~/.ssh/config` (Windows: `\Users\<username>\.ssh\config`) and copy the snippet below, replacing `$USERNAME` appropriately.

 ```ssh
 Host *